VanEck Vectors Russia ETF (NYSEARCA:RSX) Shares Gap Down to $15.60

-Shares of VanEck Vectors Russia ETF (NYSEARCA:RSX – Get Rating) gapped down prior to trading on Tuesday .
+VanEck Vectors Russia ETF (NYSEARCA:RSX – Get Rating)’s stock price gapped down before the market opened on Tuesday .
 The stock had previously closed at $15.60, but opened at $9.21.
-VanEck Vectors Russia ETF shares last traded at $10.10, with a volume of 935,157 shares trading hands.
+VanEck Vectors Russia ETF shares last traded at $10.10, with a volume of 935,157 shares.

 Market Vectors Russia ETF (the Fund) seeks to replicate as closely as possible the price and yield performance of the DAXglobal Russia+ Index (DXRPUS).
 DXRPUS is a modified market capitalization-weighted index consisting of publicly traded companies that are domiciled in Russia.
 DXRPUS comprises a diversified group of many of the largest and most liquid companies in the investable universe.